Qwen

 df.to_csv(output_datapath) -

-import os
+import os,csv,json

-import sys
+import pyseekdb

-from pyobvector import *
+from pyseekdb import HNSWConfiguration

-file_name = "fine_food_reviews.csv"
+file_name = "fine_food_reviews_self_embeddings.csv"

 file_path = os.path.join("./", file_name)